atom/atom/docs/getting-started.md

 plus the arrow in the direction you wand to split.
 Once you have a split pane, you can move focus between them with `ctrl-w w`.
 To close a pane, close all tabs inside it.

+## Folding

+You can fold everything with `ctrl-shift-[` and unfold everything with `ctrl-shift-]`.
+Or, you can fold / unfold by a single level with `ctrl-[` and `ctrl-]`.
+The user interaction around folds is still a bit rough, but we're planning to improve it soon.

+## Soft-Wrap

+If you want to toggle soft wrap, trigger the command from the command palette.
+Press `meta-p` to open the palette, then type "wrap" to find the correct command.